irun2themoney/apx-toolkit/PROJECT-OVERVIEW.md

 ## Executive Summary

 **APX (API Toolkit)** is an automated developer tool that discovers APIs from websites and generates a complete integration package in seconds.
-It automatically produces code in 10 languages, TypeScript types, test suites, SDK packages, and API documentation - everything a developer needs to integrate with an API.
+It automatically produces code in 12 languages (including GraphQL support), TypeScript types, test suites with schema validation, SDK packages with CI/CD, and API documentation with inferred descriptions - everything a developer needs to integrate with an API.

 **Value Proposition:** Saves 2-4 weeks of manual developer work → **10 seconds of automated generation**